thatfellarobin/uweng-wkrpt-latex-template/README.md

 There's a few examples inside about figures, equations, citations, cross-referencing.
 It's pretty much the basics.
 Tables are annoying but still relatively simple, just look up a few examples online and you'll be on your way.

 I used a reference manager called JabRef when I wrote my report, I found it dealt with IEEE pretty well.
 Use the IEEEtran reference type.
+However, you'll need to go figure out how to get the IEEEtran reference type online.
+There's instructios somewhere, sorry I can't be more helpful!
+I've also found that BibDesk is pretty good.
 This template was used to get an outstanding on my third work report :)